jamro/jsbattle/packages/jsbattle-docs/docs/configuration.md

   // authorisation settings
   "auth": {

-    // if auth is disabled, login will not be required.
-It is not recommended for production
-    // since it will result in exposing admin panel to public.
-Some features may be disabled
-    // when auth is turned off
-    "enabled": true,

     // list of users that will be granted administration permissions (admin role) "admins": [
       {